-When I think back to my pre-baby self visiting friends who were new moms, all I can think of is the facepalm emoji.
+When I think back to my pre-baby self visiting a new mom friend, all I can think of is the facepalm emoji.
 I guess I really didn’t know any better, but I definitely didn’t understand how difficult being a new mom could be in those first few weeks.

 After chatting with The Everymom team, I came up with a list of 10 things that we found most helpful in the first six weeks of motherhood.